 Creating a special place for their kids to grow up was the driving force behind Faye and Dave Campbell’s house renovation, and even though it was a stressful experience, Faye admits it was one of the best things they’ve ever done.
 After all, if your kids are happy, chances are you are too.

-Take a peek inside the couple's eclectic, child-friendly house in Surrey – and don't forget to check out our other stunning real homes for more interiors inspiration.
+Take a peek inside the couple's eclectic, child-friendly house in Surrey – and don't forget to check out our other stunning real home transformations for more interiors inspiration and find out how to renovate a house in our guide.

 Faye Campbell, an artist, lives here with her husband Dave,